buames/typesettings-js/README.md

 # Typesettings

 Typesettings is a handful of utilities to help manage typsettings.
-It can be used with emotion, styled-components, glamorous or any other CSS-in-JS framework.
+It can be used with emotion, styled-components, or any other CSS-in-JS framework.

 [![Build Status](https://travis-ci.com/buames/typesettings-js.svg?branch=master)](https://travis-ci.com/buames/typesettings-js)
 [![codecov](https://codecov.io/gh/buames/typesettings-js/branch/master/graph/badge.svg)](https://codecov.io/gh/buames/typesettings-js)